-Janet Burnham is a retired hospital administrator.
+Janet Burnham (Emerita) is a retired hospital administrator.
 She was the Senior Vice President for Planning at Thomas Jefferson University Hospital.
 She holds an MBA in Health Administration from Temple University and a Masters in Education from the University of Pennsylvania.

-Kristin Davidson, until 2001, was at the University of Pennsylvania as Director of Administrative Affairs for the College of Arts and Sciences and as Assistant Dean for Administration of the Penn School of Nursing.
-She is a member of the board of directors of Boys & Girls Clubs of Philadelphia and the Academy of Vocal Arts, and Board Chair of the Freire Charter School Foundation.
+until 2007, was at the University of Pennsylvania as Director of Administrative Affairs for the College of Arts and Sciences and as Assistant Dean for Administration of the Penn School of Nursing.
+She is a member of the board of directors of the Academy of Vocal Arts and Board Chair of the Freire Charter Schools Foundation.

 The Honorable Lori A. Dumas has been serving in the First Judicial District since 2002.
 She is a graduate of Duke University and North Carolina Central University School of Law.
 Judge Dumas is a member of the First Judicial District's Elder Justice Resource Committee.
 Judge Dumas is also committed to children and families.

 Dr. Lois Evans is one of the foremost leaders in the care of the elderly.
 She joined the Penn Nursing faculty in 1984 where she distinguished herself as a teacher, researcher, scholar, practitioner and administrator.

 Rev. Jesse Garner has recently retired as pastor of First Presbyterian Church in Philadelphia where he had served for seventeen years.
 It was during this time that Penn's Village moved its offices into the church and Jesse has been a big supporter of Penn's Village ever since and looks forward to becoming more involved in its work.